 Bed bug infestations usually occur around or near the areas where people sleep.
 These areas include apartments, shelters, rooming houses, hotels, cruise ships, buses, trains, and dorm rooms.
 They hide during the day in places such as seams of mattresses, box springs, bed frames, headboards, dresser tables, inside cracks or crevices, behind wallpaper, or any other clutter or objects around a bed.
 Bed bugs are not known to spread disease.
 Bed bugs can be an annoyance because their presence may cause itching and loss of sleep.
 Sometimes the itching can lead to excessive scratching that can sometimes increase the chance of a secondary skin infection.
 Learn More

 Lead is a metal found naturally in the environment as well as in manufactured products.
 It is one of six "criteria pollutants" for which EPA has established protective standards.
 It is an element that can have serious health implications, especially for children.
-These resources will provide you with information you need on protecting your children from lead exposure.
+View CDH's Lead Exposure and Your Health page.
+The resources below will provide you with additional information you need on protecting your children from lead exposure.

 Mercury is a naturally occurring metal found in the environment as well as in manufactured products.
 In its elemental form it appears as a liquid at room temperatures.
 It becomes an environmental hazard when people come in contact with its vapors after breaking a thermometer or other device containing elemental mercury.

 A form of Mercury also accumulates in fish, which can pose a danger to children and pregnant women.
 The State of Idaho has therefore initiated a Fish Consumption Advisory to inform the public about the problem.

 Below are resources to help you understand the dangers of mercury, what to do with mercury-containing products at home, work or at school, and the Fish Consumption Advisory.